awsdocs/amazon-dynamodb-developer-guide/doc_source/Query.md

 **Note**
 The AWS SDKs handle the low\-level DynamoDB responses \(including the presence or absence of `LastEvaluatedKey`\), and provide various abstractions for paginating `Query` results\.
 For example, the SDK for Java document interface provides `java.util.Iterator` support, so that you can walk through the results one at a time\.
-For code samples in various programming languages, see the [Amazon DynamoDB Getting Started Guide](http://docs.aws.amazon.com/amazondynamodb/latest/gettingstartedguide/) and the AWS SDK documentation for your language\.
+For code examples in various programming languages, see the [Amazon DynamoDB Getting Started Guide](https://docs.aws.amazon.com/amazondynamodb/latest/gettingstartedguide/) and the AWS SDK documentation for your language\.

 ## Counting the Items in the Results<a name="Query.Count"></a>